Accelerated EMT Program Description

 Accelerated EMT Course Fee and Payment Methods

-Course Fee: $1450 – including EMT textbook, online test preparation program, stethoscope, blood pressure cuff, penlight, pocket mask, and CPR certification.
+Course Fee: $1550 – including EMT textbook, online test preparation program, stethoscope, blood pressure cuff, penlight, pocket mask, Mental Health First Aid certification course, and American Heart Association BLS Provider certification.
 NREMT testing is not included in the course fee.

 - Payment Methods: Code One Training Solutions, LLC accepts checks, all major credit cards (Visa/Mastercard/Discover/Amex), Paypal, and cash for course payments.
 Participants may pay a $200 nonrefundable deposit to hold a seat or payment for the program.
 Participants paying a deposit will receive an invoice for their balance within 2 business days of registration.
 All course fees must be paid in full prior to the start of class.

 - Purchase Orders: Public agencies and businesses may issue a purchase order and be invoiced for participants.
 Please have participant register using the discount code “INVOICE” and include invoicing instructions (agency name, address, reference PO number) in the comments box.
 Email completed purchase orders to email@example.com or fax to (888) 427-7448 .

 - Payment Plan: Code One accepts Paypal Credit which provides course payment with 0% interest for 6 months.
 Select “Pay in Full” during registration and choose Paypal for the payment method.
 You’ll be directed to Paypal’s secure website.
 Above the “Pay Now” button will be a box that says “Get more time to pay with PayPal Credit” – click the “Apply Now” link.
 Paypal will pay for your course fees in full and then you can make payments to PayPal for your balance.
 If you have paid a deposit and wish to pay your balance via PayPal Credit, please email Amanda at firstname.lastname@example.org for a PayPal Invoice.